GabrielGhe/GabrielGhe.github.io/_posts/2015-03-25-swift-multithreading.md

 Multithreading in iOS is done with "queues".
 Functions and closures are placed in a queue and then pulled off the queue to execute on an associated thread.

 There is a special queue called the `main queue`.
 All UI interections MUST happen on this queue only.
-You should put all non-UI activity that is time consuming a queue other than the `main queue` so that you have a responsive UI.
+You should put all non-UI activity that is time consuming a queue other than the `main queue` so that you have a responsive UI (should also consider an ActivityIndicator/spinning wheel thingy).

 There are 2 ways to do multithreading.